-Version Date Description PB2 18 December 2012 Updated chapters 9.
-Site Survey with IPBS Base Station and 9.1 Start by placing two base stations in the site. В 15 January 2013 Have just removed the Preliminary stamp at top of pages. С 10 January 2014 Have added section 7.
-DECT Air Synchronization Considerations on page 14.
-Updated section 12.1.1 System Capacity on page 28 to reflect that 2047 IPBSs can now be used per Pari Master in an installation by setting the system ID to 293-296.
-(Issue IPDECT-509) Updated section 8.2.1 In systems where handover is required between buildings on page 16 with regard to that overlapping coverage areas must be frequency synchronized.
+Version Date Description А First version of the document PB2 18 December 2012 Updated chapters 9 Site Survey with IPBS Base Station and 9.1 Start by placing two base stations in the site. В 15 January 2013 Have just removed the Preliminary stamp at top of pages. С 10 January 2014 Have added section 7 DECT Air Synchronization Considerations on page 14.
+Updated section 12.1.1 System Capacity on page 35 to reflect that 2047 IPBSs can now be used per Pari Master in an installation by setting the system ID to 293-296.
+Updated section 8.2.1 In systems where handover is required between buildings on page 16 with regard to that overlapping coverage areas must be frequency synchronized.
 Otherwise, handover will not work between the areas and handsets will loose system when roaming between the systems.
-(Issue IPDECT-645) Have added a note in section 12.1.1 System Capacity on page 28 regarding that in large systems with system ID 293 to 296, the Radio should be disabled in the Pari Master.
+Have added a note in section 12.1.1 System Capacity on page 35 regarding that in large systems with system ID 293 to 296, the Radio should be disabled in the Pari Master.
 Also, with the exception for the Pari Master role, no other roles (for example Crypto Master, Kerberos server, etc.) should be activated in the Pari Master.
-Have added section 13.
-Recommendations for Critical Systems on page 29.
-(Issue IPDECT-850) D 27 April 2015 Have updated section 13.
-Recommendations for Critical Systems on page 29 regarding that many synchronization regions (> 64) can have a negative impact on performance and should not be used in conjunction with other memory intensive features like the use of Mobility Master.
-(Issue IPDECT-1568) Е 8 December 2017 Have updated section 10.3 Antennas on page 24 with antenna pattern figures.
-(Issue IPDECT-2445) F 12 February 2020 Added IPBS3 in 9.3 Check the synchronization coverage on page 21 and 10.3 Antennas on page 24 and 13.
-Recommendations for Critical Systems on page 29.
+Have added section 13 Recommendations for Critical Systems on page D 27 April 2015 Have updated section 13 Recommendations for Critical Systems on page 36 regarding that many synchronization regions (> 64) can have a negative impact on performance and should not be used in conjunction with other memory intensive features like the use of Mobility Master. Е 8 December 2017 Have updated section 10.3 Antennas on page 29 with antenna pattern figures.
+F-M Versions do not exist.
+N 20 January 2020 Added IPBS3 in 9.3 Check the synchronization coverage, page 22.
+0 16 May 2023 12.2 System Capacity, page 30: Updated limits for maximum number of users. Р 21 May 2024 Added IPBL and IPVM information throughout the document.

-Appendix A. Multiple DECT Systems
+Appendix A Multiple DECT Systems